Arvind Kejriwal directs officials to ensure strict compliance of COVID-19 testing guidelines

 Citing COVID-19, Rajasthan Governor cancels Independence Day event

-Earlier, the Delhi Hight Court asked the Kejriwal government why it was going with the Rapid Antigen Testing (RAT), which has a high rate of false negative results, as the primary test for COVID-19 infection.
+Earlier, the Delhi Hight Court asked the Kejriwal government why it was going with the Rapid Antigen Testing (RAT), which has a high rate of false-negative results, as the primary test for COVID-19 infection.

-The court directed the government to "strictly" follow the guidelines as issued by Indian Council of Medical Research (ICMR) and not according to its own interpretation.
+The court directed the government to "strictly" follow the guidelines as issued by the Indian Council of Medical Research (ICMR) and not according to its own interpretation.